Brockton Shoemakers: 1892–1899: Brockton Shoemakers, New England League

-Bill Magee was a 20-year-old pitcher when he played for the 1897 Brockton Shoemakers.
-Magee advanced and played five seasons in the major leagues before he suddenly disappeared.
-In 1907, with a wife and children, Magee reportedly vanished, never to be seen or heard from again.
+A native of New Brunswick, Canada, Bill Magee was a 20-year-old pitcher when he played his first professional season with Brockton in 1897.
+Magee pitched to a 17–14 record with a 2.05 ERA, throwing 28 complete games and 279 innings for the Shoemakers.
+Magee advanced and pitched for six teams in five seasons in the major leagues.
+Magee had career a 29–51 record before he suddenly disappeared following his 1906 season.
+In 1907, with a wife and children, Magee reportedly vanished from Buffalo, New York and left his family, never to be seen or heard from again.

 (1913) Jimmy Sheckard, Cincinnati Reds.
 Sheckard played for Brockton in 1897.
 In 1903 he led the National League in home runs and stolen bases in the same season.
 He retired with 2,084 hits and 465 stolen bases.

 Jimmy Sheckard played for the Brockton Shoemakers in 1897 before making his major league debut with the Brooklyn Bridegrooms at the end of the season, embarking on a 17-year career.
 At age 18, Sheckard led the New England League in batting average, runs scored, stolen bases and total hits.
 Sheckard also pitched in 11 games for Brockton and had a 0.95 ERA.
 Playing with the Chicago Cubs in 1911, Sheckard set the single season major league record for walks with 147.
 The record was broken by Babe Ruth in 1920.
 Sheckard is one of four players in the modern era (1900–present) to hold the single season walks record; the others are Ruth, Jack Crooks, and Barry Bonds.
 Sheckard is the all-time major leader among left fielders in assists, with 243.

 After beginning league play on May 1, 1897, Brockton tied for the New England League championship.
 The Shoemakers ended the season with a 70–37 record, playing under returning manager Walt Burnham.
 Brockton finished in a first-place tie, as the Newport Colts ended the New England League season the identical record.
 No playoff was held between the two teams.
 Brockton and Newport were followed in the New England League standings by the Pawtucket Phenoms (54–51), Fall River Indians (47–59), Taunton Herrings (40–68) and New Bedford Whalers (38–67).
 Jimmy Sheckard of Brockton led the league in multiple categories.
 Sheckard won the league batting championship, while hitting .370.
 His 53 stolen bases, 122 runs scored and 166 total hits, also led the league.
 Brockton pitcher Togie Pittinger led the New England League pitchers with a 14–5 record.

 On June 22, 1898, Fall River Indians pitcher Tom Flanagan threw a no–hitter and defeated the Brockton Shoemakers 5–0.